Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 [Lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/) is used regardless of whether the NaCl or JCA encryptor are configured.

-This is a feature introduced in Tessera v0.10.2.
-Not providing an encryptor configuration means the default NaCl encryptor is used.
+If an encryptor configuration is not specified, the default NaCl encryptor is used.

 ```json
 "encryptor":{